BIOSTAT 301-0 Introduction to Epidemiology (1 Unit)

 BIOSTAT 401-0 Intermediate Epidemiology (1 Unit)

-The purpose of this course is twofold: 1) To elaborate on concepts first introduced in introductory epi and demonstrate to students how these concepts are frequently in applied in biomedical literature; and 2) To provide students an overview of the physiology, pathophysiology, and epidemiology of prevalent diseases in the United States.
+The purpose of this course is to elaborate on concepts introduced in introductory epi, demonstrate how these concepts are frequently applied in biomedical literature, and to provide an overview of the physiology, pathophysiology, and epidemiology of prevalent diseases in the US.

 BIOSTAT 402-0 Intermediate Biostatistics (1 Unit)